hpc/pavilion2/docs/tutorials/advanced_pavilion.rst

 its name, such as ``_base``.
 You can still inherit from such tests, but when you run the whole test suite hidden tests aren't run.

-You can also inherit in a chain. 'testc' can inherit from 'testb' which inherits from 'testa'.
+You can also inherit in a chain. 'testc' can inherit from 'testb' which inherits from 'testa', etc.

 Permutations
 ~~~~~~~~~~~~